Hamed-Gharghi/Python/HelloWorld/README.md

      ```sh
      python HelloWorld.py
      ```
-   - Ensure that Python is installed and added to your system's PATH.
+   - Ensure Python is installed and added to your system's PATH.

 ### Running on macOS/Linux 🖥️